 When in doubt, attempt both.
 The CDP and language preparation is shared, so the marginal cost of the second paper is one subject block, not a second full syllabus.
 A candidate eligible across classes 1 to 8 can answer far more notifications.

 Check eligibility before you commit.
-Whether your qualification permits Paper 1, Paper 2, or both is defined in the notification, so confirm it on ctet.nic.in before you build your plan.
+Whether your qualification permits Paper 1, Paper 2, or both is set by the official CTET notification, so settle that question before you build a study plan around either paper.

-How to split your preparation once you have chosen
+How to split your CTET preparation once you have chosen

 Whichever paper you sit, the weighting of effort is similar because the shared sections dominate.